 Georgetown has been the website of human habitation since at least 9,000 BC, and also possibly substantially before that.
 The earliest well-known citizens of the area, throughout the late Pleistocene (Glacial period), can be linked to the Clovis society, a Paleo-Indian society identified by the manufacture of unique “Clovis points” that first showed up around 9200 BC, and also potentially as early as 11,500 BC, at the end of the last antarctic duration.
 Among the most important discoveries in recent times is that of the old skeletal remains referred to as the “Leanderthal Woman” due to its age and also closeness to a close-by neighborhood Leander, Texas.
-The website is instantly southwest of Georgetown as well as was found by crash by Texas Department of Transportation workers while core samples for a brand-new highway were being pierced.
+The website is instantly southwest of Georgetown as well as was found by crash by Texas Department of Transportation workers.
 The site has actually been thoroughly examined for years, and examples carbon date the searchings for to the Pleistocene duration, concerning 10,500 years back (8500 BC).
 Ancient dig sites showing a much better evidence of Antiquated duration inhabitants have been found in scorched rock middens at numerous websites along the San Gabriel that are currently swamped by Granger Lake and also at the assemblage of the North as well as South San Gabriel Rivers in Georgetown.

 The earliest well-known historical occupants of the county, the Tonkawas, were a flint-working, hunting people who adhered to buffalo on foot as well as regularly set fire to the prairie to assist them in their hunts.
 During the 18th century, they made the transition to a steed culture and used weapons to a limited level.
 Additionally, small numbers of Kiowa, Yojuane, Tawakoni, and also Mayeye Indians obviously were living in the area at the time of the earliest Anglo settlements.
 As these indigenous populations thinned because of non-indigenous settlements, the Comanches still continued to invade native people’s settlements in the region till the 1860s.